We use the first two of Moses’ Ten Commandments as a platform for studying IDOLATRY.

 So who is ELoHiM?

 Let’s start by learning the Names in line 2.
 Who is E-L-K-M?
 Who is Y-H-V-H?
-Moses does not elaborate on this here in the Ten Commandments because he assumes that the reader is already familiar with them from the previous Book of Genesis.
-There, in Genesis Chapter One, Moses introduces the Names ELoKiM and Y-H-V-H. He also introduces the concept of the CREATOR’S Kingship and the option of IDOLATRY..
-Hence Genesis Chapter One addresses everything mentioned in the First and Second of the Ten Commandments of Sinai! .
+Moses does not elaborate on this in the Ten Commandments because he assumes that the reader is already familiar with these Names from the Book of Genesis.
+There, in Genesis Chapter One, Moses introduces the Names ELoKiM and Y-H-V-H successively.
+He also introduces the notion of the CREATOR’S Kingship (line 3 above) and the option of IDOLATRY (the Second of his Ten Commandments) .
+Hence Genesis Chapter One addresses everything that is mentioned in the First and Second of the Ten Commandments of Sinai! .

 So let’s start with the Beginning of the Torah and ask: